kangli914/pycharm/README.md

 - Only python3.7(+) added the key preservation of order. ie. list(d) on a dictionary returns a list of all the keys used in the dictionary, in insertion order.

-- Access the value by Key:
+- 3 Access the values by Key: (e.g. getting the values)

+  1. Access the value directly with potention _KeyError_ exception: However, this is the only safe way to __update__ dictionary values given the key exists as later methods get() and setdefault() were used to get the value (not updating the value)

     Looking up a value like this with a key that does not exist will raise a KeyError exception, halting execution if uncaught.

   ```
   a={"a":1, "b":2}